Azure/c-pal/interfaces/devdoc/threadpool_requirements.md

 ```c
 MOCKABLE_FUNCTION(, void, threadpool_close, THREADPOOL_HANDLE, threadpool);
 ```
-Note: threadpool_close will be deprecated and threadpool_dispose will perform additional tasks of threadpool_close.
-This function will exist until all the libraries calling this API are modified to use only threadpool_create.
+Note: `threadpool_close` will be deprecated and threadpool_dispose will perform additional tasks of `threadpool_close`.
+This function will exist until all the libraries calling this API are modified to use only `threadpool_create`.
 `threadpool_close` closes an open `threadpool`.

 **NON_THREADPOOL_01_016: [** If `threadpool` is `NULL`, `threadpool_close` shall return. **]**